 Just let me finish smoking this last one

-It’s no wonder that primitive populations included smoke in their profile of flavors applied to food.
+It’s no wonder that primitive populations created smoked foods.
 There was no way to prevent it.
 Until they learned to expose raw food to heat without exposing it to burning wood, smoke flavoring was unavoidable.
-As a result, apparently, humans developed a taste for smoked foods.
-And we have never looked back.
+As a result, humans developed a taste for smoked foods and never looked back.

 Newly abandoned notions